davidosomething/dotfiles/mac/README.md

 diff first):
 <https://github.com/eugenesan/keepassx/tree/2.0-http-totp>

-It is fine to run the `cmake` step until it builds successfully (it will tell you what deps are missing each time, and the deps can all be installed via brew).
+It is fine to run the `cmake -DCMAKE_BUILD_TYPE=Release` step until it builds successfully (it will tell you what deps are missing each time, and the deps can all be installed via brew).

 ### Install from cask